AmbireTech/adex-protocol/targetingAndBidding.md

 To ensure campaigns are not revealed in other places of the platform or in JSON responses from the market, we can introduce a `private` flag for both to indicate not to return them in standard responses (e.g. `/campaigns?all`).
 The same flag can be used for ad slots to stop the publisher from showing in public lists (currently there is no such list; the campaign stats reveals publishers but only the ones that displayed the campaign).

+## Alternative pricing models

+By default, AdEx uses a CPM model: targeting rules set `price.IMPRESSION`, and this price is used in auctions.

+However, a price for any event can be set, including clicks, leads, acquisitions or other user actions, so all sorts of models are theoretically possible: CPC, CPL, CPA.
+To allow such campaigns to bid fairly against CPM campaigns, we have to [estimate](https://github.com/AdExNetwork/adex-market/issues/126) the CPM of such a campaign.

+Also, since the bidding system takes into account [how long the ad appears for](#sticky-slots-and-adjusted-impression-price), you get some advantages from the proposed [cost-pre-hour](https://aboutus.ft.com/en-gb/announcements/financial-times-rolls-out-cost-per-hour-advertising-metric/) model.
+A real cost-per-hour model is possible too, by modifying the AdView in such a way that it will send a "time tick" event.